trancedu/PocketFlow-Tutorial-Cursor/README.md

 - Step-by-step YouTube development tutorial coming soon!
 [Subscribe for notifications](https://www.youtube.com/@ZacharyLLM?sub_confirmation=1).

+- Check out the [Blog Post](https://zacharyhuang.substack.com/p/building-cursor-with-cursor-a-step) for more!

 ## Examples

 We provide an example `project` of SaaS product homepage for the code agent to edit.